RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 ## Access To Justice

 Access to justice in America remains elusive for most of the poor and much of the middle class.
 This concern is not new.
 In 1919, Reginald Heber Smith wrote that without equal access to the law:

 > The system not only robs the poor of their only protection, but it places in the hands of their oppressors the most powerful and ruthless weapon ever invented.

+Maybe Adam Clayton Powell said it better:
-> A man's respect for law and order exists in precise relationship to the size of his pay check. --Adam Clayton Powell
+"A man's respect for law and order exists in precise relationship to the size of his pay check."

+Without access to justice, the poor have no incentive to respect the law.
-> Laws were made for the exploitation of those who don't understand them or are prevented by naked misery from obeying them. --Clarence Darrow
+Clarene Darrow, for one, said, "Laws were made for the exploitation of those who don't understand them or are prevented by naked misery from obeying them."
+He harangued juries with this notion of the law:

-> The men who own the earth make the laws to protect what they have.
+"The men who own the earth make the laws to protect what they have.
 Laws were never organized or enforced to do justice.
-Only you, the jury, can give us justice. --Clarence Darrow
+Only you, the jury, can give us justice."

 ## Court Appointments

-Courts have the power to APPOINT counsel for indigent or unpopular litigants.
+Courts have the power to *appoint* counsel for indigent or unpopular litigants.

 No constitutional provision compels an attorney to represent a client in a civil matter.
 Congress has not codified compulsory service of attorneys to represent indigent litigants.
-Service to the indigent is an essential characteristic of any ethical attorney because
+Service to the indigent is an essential characteristic of any ethical attorney because:

 ### Model Rule 6.1

 ###### Voluntary Pro Bono Publico Service

 Every lawyer has a professional responsibility to provide legal services to those unable to pay.
-A lawyer SHOULD aspire to render at least (50) hours of pro bono publico legal services per year.
+A lawyer *should* aspire to render at least (50) hours of pro bono publico legal services per year.
 In fulfilling this responsibility, the lawyer should:

 * Provide a substantial majority of the (50) hours of legal services without fee or expectation of fee to:
     * persons of limited means or